Professional Health And Social Care Qualifications Explained: All You Need To Know About Studying For A Career In The Industry

 If your undergraduate degree was in an unrelated subject, you’ll need to take a Master’s in Social Work (MSW).

-The need for work experience increases when applying at postgraduate level.
+The need for work experience increases when applying at the postgraduate level.
 To boost your chances of success, try to gain a few work experience placements on both a paid and voluntary basis.
 During the application process, you’ll also need to demonstrate industry knowledge.

 If you’re already working in another industry there are fast-track options available.